 If you're looking for a simple origami rose, this design fits the bill.
 It's a modification of a traditional model based on the origami blintz base form.
+This design makes a lovely accent for a greeting card or scrapbook page.
+You could also add a magnet to display on your refrigerator or frame a collection of folded roses to make pretty wall art for your home.

 01 of 08